thygate/stable-diffusion-webui-depthmap-script/README.md

     * when not combining, depthmap is now saved as single channel 16 bit

 ## Install instructions
+The script is now also available to install from the `Available` subtab under the `Extensions` tab in the WebUI.
 ### Automatic installation
 * In the WebUI, in the `Extensions` tab, in the `Install from URL` subtab, enter this repository `https://github.com/thygate/stable-diffusion-webui-depthmap-script`